limentum/limentum.github.io/_vestige/as-if-you-know-the-story.md

 I didn't really know what to follow up with after that, so I opted to stew in my own mild embarrassment for a while as we finished eating our breakfast.
 I went to check my phone again, seeing if anybody else had replied to the plans we were making.
 To my surprise, everyone else was also able to come, which I wasn't expecting to be honest.
 I let Liam know and set my phone on the blanket.
 A fair amount of time passed as we sat there, enjoying the moment.

 Before I got here, I made it a personal goal to use my phone, and technology in general, a bit less.
-I didn't tell anybody about that, just cause I thought it was kinda stupid, but I spent way too much time at university on my laptop - most of the time not even doing anything productive.
+I didn't tell anybody about that, just cause I thought it was kinda stupid, but I spend way too much time on campus using my laptop - most of the time not even doing anything productive.
 So, I thought of this return to my hometown where they had barely started getting rid of dial up internet at the start of the decade as a good opportunity.
 Of course, there was no escaping the assignments we had to submit when the break ended, but I was still gonna try.

 “Thanks for bringing me here, by the way,” Liam said, suddenly taking me out of my head.